joel-crasto/joel-crasto/README.md

 I got interested in optics and polarization after learning a bit about how quantum communication is being used currently.
 I hope to continue to further my interests in quantum computing at Waterloo, given the resources at IQC and the new quantum engineering option available for Computer Engineering.

+<h2 align="left">Design Teams</h2>
+This section is being updated for F25.

+<h4 align="left">WARG/EE</h4>

+<h4 align="left">Reality Labs/Software (+ some electrical)</h4>

-<h2 align="left">Personal Projects</h2>
+<h2 align="left">Highlight Projects</h2>

+This section is being updated for F25.

 <h4 align="left">/profile</h4>
-<h6>JavaScript, Vite, Three.js | Status: Active Development | Year: 2025</h6>
+<h6>Stack Changed | Status: Active Development | Year: 2025</h6>

 My personal website.

-<h4 align="left">/reddit_swipe</h4>
-<h6>React, Redux | Status: Active Development | Year: 2025</h6>

-Reddit client designed to take advantage of keyboard shortcuts and swiping gestures to complete actions.
-Due to the complexity of this project and the workload of this school term, I expect the project to take a few additional months.

-<h4 align="left">/cpu_simulator</h4>
-<h6>Python | Status: Private | Year: 2025</h6>

-A simulation that is capable of running core MIPS instructions, including register manipulation and cache interaction.
-Some cleanup is required on this project's code before making it public.

 <h4 align="left">/destination_recommender</h4>
 <h6>PostgreSQL | Status: Private | Year: 2025</h6>

 A database of destinations from YVR, with multiple columns to filter by, optimized querying performance using indexing and clsutering, triggers to automatically estimate flight time, and roles for database management.
-A frontend is planned in the future before making it public.

 <h4 align="left">/waterloo_pathfinder</h4>
 <h6>Python | Status: Private | Year: 2024</h6>

 Designed to navigate Waterloo's tunnels and selected outdoor paths using the A* algorithm and a priority minheap.
 Time estimation based on distances and walking speed.
-A frontend is not planned in the future, but one may be added before making it public.

 <h2 align="left">FTC Robotics</h2>